-My motivation for pursuing genomics is heavily interconnected with my passion for making STEM more accessible for individuals who have been marginalized and experience oppression.
+My motivation for pursuing genomics is heavily interconnected with my passion for making STEM more accessible for individuals who have been historically excluded.
 I'm the co-founder of the Genome Sciences Association for the Inclusion of Marginalized Students (GSAIMS).
-Our overall goal is to provide support and connection to our communities so that we can thrive and collectively support our resilience in STEM.
+Our overall goal is to provide support and connection to our communities so that we can thrive, identify mentors, and succeed as researchers.

 Furthermore, I aim to use my platform to develop workshops and curricula centered on story-telling in science, and educational aspirations that affect me as a first-generation, non-binary, femme with lived experiences tied to the people and cultures of Yucatán, Michoacán, Jamundí, Guajira, and Bogotá in the diaspora.
 As I work with communities with inherited trauma and resilience, I aim to continue to learn and engage in a way that is compassionate and accessible.